Trevor Grimshaw: Final exhibitions and death

 By the time of his death, in a house fire in November 2001, Grimshaw had become an alcoholic and a reclusive figure.
 He held his last show in 1997 in the County Museum and Art Gallery at Prostějov, Czech Republic, his 50th show in his 50th year.

-Grimshaw's daughter organised a retrospective exhibition of her father's work, which took place from February to May 2004 at Stockport Art Gallery.
+Grimshaw's daughter organised a retrospective exhibition of his work at Stockport Art Gallery from February to May 2004.

-Ceridwen Grimshaw (Trevor's youngest daughter) recently discovered negatives taken from Grimshaw's 1970's 3 trips to Woodham's Barry Scrapyard in South Wales (see above).
-Almost 100 of these images were unused and 90 were exhibited at Stockport War Museum and Art Gallery from 11 May 2019 to June 15, 2019 titled "Trevor Grimshaw - Unseen Barry Photographs".
-Grimshaw's intention was to show the effects of Barry's salt air on over 100 steam locomotives awaiting scrapping (although most were eventually saved).
-A further showing of this exhibition was planned for late in 2021 at the Upfront Gallery near Penrith, alongside oiher railway artists.
+In 2019, Grimshaw's daughter Ceridwen Grimshaw discovered previously unused negatives from his visits to the Woodham Brothers scrapyard at Barry in the 1970s.
+Around 90 of the photographs were exhibited at Stockport Museum and Art Gallery from 11 May to 15 June 2019 in an exhibition titled Trevor Grimshaw -- Unseen Barry Photographs.
+A book of 47 photographs from the archive, also titled Trevor Grimshaw – Unseen Barry Photographs, was published in 2019.
+The photographs document steam locomotives stored at the scrapyard and the effects of exposure to the sea air.

 A book showing 47 of the photographs titled Trevor Grimshaw – Unseen Barry Photographs written by former colleagues the late Frank Dixon and John Keith, and fellow artist Martin Dobson (who accompanied Grimshaw on 2 of his Barry trips) was published in 2019.
 An Exhibition of Grimshaw's Barry (South Wales) Photographs shown at the Up-front Gallery in the village of Unthank near Penrith in Cumbria 11 July until 8 August 2021; The photographs show the corroding effects of sea air on the hundred plus steam locomotives parked at Woodham's scrapyard awaiting scrapping, most to be eventually saved.